PeterSarabeev/project-students-api/README.md

-# React App
+# React App with NodeJS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), generated with [NodeJS](https://nodejs.org/en/)

-# Running the project
+# Navigating the project

 Open two CMD terminals and navigate to project-students-api/project-practicum and project-students-api/student-api respectively.\
 If you are using VS Code you can use a split terminal.

+## Setup the project

+After navigating the respective folders run `npm install` to download required node modules.

 ## Available Scripts